-Worthing and Adur councils have recently merged to cover the coastline between Portslade-by-Sea and Ferring (east); a coastal stretch of 15.7km.
-The beach is protected by a shingle beach and evenly spaced rock groynes.
+Worthing and Adur councils have merged to cover the coastline between Portslade-by-Sea and Ferring (east); a coastal stretch of 15.7km.
+The shingle beach is protected by evenly spaced rock groynes.
 The east is defined by its shingle beach and rock groynes, backed by the River Arun mouth and the lagoons, and the west is heavily defended by timber groynes and concrete seawalls, backed by compact developments.
-The image below was taken above South Lancing; looking east over the lagoon towards Shoreham-by-Sea.

 Arun District Council

 Arun DC boundaries are defined by Ferring in the east and Pagham Harbour at the west.
 Pagham Lagoon used to be the outlet to Pagham Harbour in the late 1800s and was formed when the migration of the shingle spits sealed the outfall to the sea.
-Towards the east is Climping (at the end of the Elmer scheme) which can be seen in the image below; giving way to the largely open beach which fronts the strategic gap between the conurbations of Littlehampton and Bognor Regis.
+Towards the east is Climping (at the end of the Elmer scheme), giving way to the largely open beach which fronts the strategic gap between the conurbations of Littlehampton and Bognor Regis.
 High quality farmland is a key feature of the coastal plain in the west of the area.

-Rock has been used in an number of innovative project as in the scheme seen here at Elmer.
+Rock has been used in a number of innovative projects as in the scheme at Elmer.
 The old timber groynes were unable to efficiently maintain a suitably wide shingle beach, due to the increased sediment transport rates caused by the change in beach plan shape.